marvin-kolja/capstone-public/macOS/README.md

 > [!NOTE]
 > In the future GitHub Actions will be used to do the following and upload the `.dmg` file to GitHub artifacts.

-There are two scripts that help you to build, sign, and notarize the app for distribution.
+There are three scripts that help you to archive, build a `.dmg` file, and notarize the app for distribution.

-### Build
+### Archive

 > [!WARNING]
 > Change the `teamID` in the [`ExportOptions.plist`](Client/Client/ExportOptions.plist) file to your own team ID.